 Image Credit: Exmoor NP

 Not necessarily a secret anymore since appearing on Poldark, but never crowded, Pedn Vounder is a stunning beach in South West Cornwall, near Lands End.
 It’s a short hike down a steep coast ‘path’ which involves literally climbing down a rope to the beach (hence why it’s never busy!).
 But the hike is oh so worth it.
 Crystal clear, turquoise waters, long stretches of pristine white sand… the perfect spot to lay your picnic blankets!
+If you truly want to take your picnic to the next level, we're sharing our tips here.

 Here’s the beach on our last visit a year ago on a sunny day in March.
 Who needs holidays abroad, eh!?